percona/percona-xtradb-cluster/doc/source/howtos/proxysql-v2.rst

    --sync-multi-cluster-users         Sync user accounts currently configured in MySQL to ProxySQL
                                       May be used with --enable.
-                                      (doesn't delete ProxySQL users not in MySQL) --is-enabled                       Checks if the current configuration is enabled in ProxySQL.
+                                      (doesn't delete ProxySQL users not in MySQL) --add-query-rule                   Create query rules for synced mysql user.
+This is applicable only for singlewrite mode and works only with --syncusers and --sync-multi-cluster-users options --is-enabled                       Checks if the current configuration is enabled in ProxySQL.
    --status                           Returns a status report on the current configuration.
                                       If "--writer-hg=<NUM>" is specified, than the
                                       data corresponding to the galera cluster with that writer hostgroup is displayed.
 Otherwise, information
                                       for all clusters will be displayed.
+   --force                            This option will skip existing configuration checks in mysql_servers,
+                                      mysql_users and mysql_galera_hostgroups tables.
+This option will only work with ``proxysql-admin --enable``.
    --version, -v                      Prints the version info

 Preparing Configuration File